marcpre/personal_blog_eleventy/README.md

 195. AI that learns with you in the car or on the go and speaks with you!
 196. Create app so that you can take notes in the car
 197. Elad Gill - How he analyzes markets?
-198. The conversational crm --> take notes that can be shared and put to a customer for example.
+198. The conversational crm --> take notes that can be shared and put to a customer/firm name for example.
 199.